pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     kubectl --kubeconfig credentials/kubeconfig_${eks_name} get pods -n ${namespace}
     ```

-    When all the Pods are in the `Running` and `Ready` states, the TiDB cluster is successfully started.
+    When all the Pods are in the `Running` or `Ready` state, the TiDB cluster is successfully started.
 For example:

     ```
     NAME                              READY   STATUS    RESTARTS   AGE